HandmadeWeb/datafetcher.js/README.md

 [![MIT Licensed](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE.md)

-dataFetcher.js is a small library to swap the content of an element with the response from an ajax response.
+dataFetcher.js is a small library to swap the content of an element with the Html content from an ajax response.

 ## Adding dataFetcher.js to your project